Disney Cruise Lines 101 for Travel Agents

 Why Should I Book DCL?

-Here’s the thing about Disney—you will probably never have to explain the Disney brand to any of your clients unless they are a Neanderthal that was buried alive in the Pleistocene era then excavated from a vast tundra and thawed into a new 21st century life.
+Here’s the thing about Disney—you will probably never have to explain the Disney brand to any of your clients unless they are a Neanderthal that was buried alive in the Pleistocene era and then excavated from a vast tundra and thawed into a new 21st-century life.